securitybunker/databunker/API.md

 ## User App Api

-This API is used when you want to store additional information about the user and do not want to mix is with profile data.
+The User App API is used when you want to store additional information about the user and do not want to mix is with profile data.
 For example shipping information.

 | Resource / HTTP method              | POST (create)       | GET (read)        | PUT (update)  | DELETE  |